Oslandia/workshop-3d-itowns/2_analysis/5_3d_intersection.md

 where geom2d && st_makeenvelope(299565-50,5040138-50,299565+50,5040138+50);
 ```

-Exercise: visulize the result with iTwons.
+Exercise: visulize the result with iTowns.
 There is also a function named `st_3ddifference(geom1, geom2)`, use it instead of `st_3dintersection`